ligolang/ligo/gitlab-pages/docs/testing/testing-tickets.md

 ## Proxy ticket contracts

-The LIGO test library provides a `Proxy_ticket` module which helps in working with tickets in the test framework.
+The LIGO test library provides a `Ticket.Proxy` module which helps in working with tickets in the test framework.
 Instead of creating tickets yourself, you use a proxy contract to create tickets and send them with operations.

-The `Proxy_ticket` module provides these functions:
+The `Ticket.Proxy` module provides these functions:

 - `init_transfer`: Creates a proxy contract that you can use as the source of tickets in test operations
 - `transfer`: Uses a proxy contract to create a ticket and send it as the parameter of a smart contract call